DevOps-Team5-2022/DevOps_Oct2022_Team5_Assignment/README.md

 - Add the description of what the issue is supposed to be
 ### Git usage strategy
 ### Change requirement strategy
+1. Leverage the Change Requirement Timeline which are our sprints.
+Before we change, make sure that everyone that is affected by the change know about it and to set and communicate goals to relate directly to the change of requirement.
+2. Communicate the reason of why there is a need for change of requirements and to be truthful about why it has to be done.
+There should also be explaination in why this change would result in better end goal.
+3. Monitoring and measuring of the change process, keeping a close eye on potential problems, and address any issues that might arise from it.
+4. Testing changes in the product to avoid problems that might arise from it and to prevent poor user experience.
 ### Deployment strategy
+##Canary Deployments
+Canary Deployments are those that new instances is tested before all the old instances are replaced.
+If the readiness check never succeeeds, the canary instance is removed and the deployment configuration will be automatically cancelled and goes back to the old instance.
+The readiness check is part of the application code where automatic testing will be done to check if the new instance is ready to be used.
 ### Delivery strategy
 1. A new branch of the main branch will be created every sprint, where all the user stories/tasks for that sprint has to be done before merging back into Main branch
 2. 2 sub branches of this **Sprint Branch** will be created, **Dev Branch** and **QA Branch**